 -

-(2018) Deep analysis and design of the optimal frit scale and pattern to reduce solar gains on the UIC Hospital’s glass lobby facade
+(2018) Computational analysis of solar radiation on glass envelopes.
+Research modeled optimal frit scale and pattern to mitigate solar gains on lobby facade.

 -